 How Many Call of Duty Points is a Supply Drop?

 In Call of Duty: WWII you can buy a rare supply drop for 200 Call of Duty Points.
 That’s roughly $2 per rare supply drop in the game.
 You can buy a Rare supply drop for multiplayer or a rare zombie supply drop.
+One leak suggests we will see Epic, Legendary and Weapon supply drops in the near future.

 How Much Do Call of Duty Points Cost?